 However, although Amazon primarily serves consumers, it also serves as a marketplace for other companies.
 Merchants (from individual business owners to major brands) can open their own stores within the Amazon platform and sell directly to consumers.
 Thus Amazon serves as both a B2C and B2B commerce solution.

 B2B2C (businness-to-business-to-consumer) is a business model whereby a business works to provide an intermediary business with a service in order to gain access to their customers.

 An example of a company that follows this business model is Instacart.
 Instacart partners with grocery chains, offering grocery delivery to retailers who otherwise don't offer that service.
 While the grocery chains benefit in the short term, Instacart gradually gains access to many of the grocery stores' customers, to the point that consumers often end up dealing directly with Instacart, skipping the grocery entirely.

 The same business model is followed by companies such as Uber Eats and DoorDash.
 They partner with local restaurants to again offer delivery services to businesses that otherwise don't offer them, and use that to gain access to the restaurants customers.

-Some enterprise-grade commerce platforms include software such as Optimizely (formely Episerver), Salesforce B2B Commerce, B2B Wave, OrderCircle, Drupal Commerce, and Shopify Plus.
-These B2B ecommerce platforms allow businesses to quickly setup ecommerce stores that have the specific needs of B2B commerce in mind, such as recurring payments and custom payment methods.
+Some enterprise-grade commerce platforms include software such as Optimizely, Salesforce B2B Commerce, B2B Wave, OrderCircle, Drupal Commerce, and Shopify Plus.
+These B2B commerce platforms allow businesses to quickly setup commerce stores that have the specific needs of B2B commerce in mind, such as recurring payments and custom payment methods.

-Although many companies have come online in recent years, many lack the expertise to build their own ecommerce platforms from scratch, hence the popularity of B2B ecommerce software has grown as more and more legacy businesses come online.
+Although many companies have come online in recent years, many lack the expertise to build their own commerce platforms from scratch, hence the popularity of B2B commerce software has grown as more and more legacy businesses come online.